top of page

 Understanding your canine companion goes beyond just knowing when they need to go outside or when they're hungry.
 Dogs communicate primarily through body language—a captivating blend of signals, postures, and expressions that reveal what your dog is feeling.
 By understanding these signals, you can create a safer and more harmonious environment for your dog and others too.

-Laura McDonald (Head Trainer and director of K9 Daycare and Education LTD) is a qualified Canine Body Language instructor offering an accredited Canine Body Language course to other professionals and members of the public.
+Laura McDonald, the Head Trainer and director of K9 Daycare and Education LTD, is a qualified Canine Body Language instructor.
+She offers an accredited Canine Body Language course to other professionals and members of the public.
+Each member of the daycare team is fully qualified in Canine Body Language, ensuring that they can read and understand all communications in the daycare setting.

 The Basics of Canine Body Language

 For example, a wagging tail does not always signify happiness.
-If the tail is held high and wagging vigorously, it likely indicates excitement whereas a high, wagging tail bearing more to the left can indicate arousal.
-However, a low or tucked tail, coupled with a hunched body, signals submission or fear.
+If the tail is held high and wagging vigorously, it likely indicates excitement.
+Conversely, a high, wagging tail that leans more to the left can indicate arousal.
+A low or tucked tail, coupled with a hunched body, signals submission or fear.
 Research shows that 30 percent of dog bites occur when a dog feels threatened.
 Recognizing these nuances can help prevent potential conflicts.

 Understanding Dog-to-Dog Communication